 The GNSS radio signals in L-band (1.2 and 1.5 GHz) are reflected by water and ice surfaces and we investigate how these reflected or scattered radio waves can be used scientifically.
 One example is the use for precise height determination of water surfaces.
 One advanced application is the mapping of glacier surfaces or sea- and shelf-ice in Greenland and Antarctica.
 Another application is the derivation of wind speed and direction of the reflecting surface, e.g., the open ocean.

-The very long baseline interferometry (VLBI) is another space geodetic technique that allows to determine key geodetic parameters.
+The very long baseline interferometry (VLBI) is a space geodetic technique that allows to determine key geodetic parameters.
 As an Analysis Center of the IVS (International VLBI Service for Geodesy and Astrometry) we contribute to the terrestrial and celestial reference frames, ITRF and ICRF, which are essential products of global geodesy.
-Our work on VLBI also allows a lot of scientific investigations, such as determination of atmospheric parameters from VLBI and the study of radio source structure effects on VLBI observables.
+Our work on VLBI allows a lot of scientific investigations, such as determination of atmospheric parameters from VLBI and the study of radio source structure effects on VLBI observables.

 A new focus of our work is the combination of various space geodetic techniques (GNSS, VLBI, SLR, DORIS) in the sense of GGOS, the Global Geodetic Observing System of the IAG (International Association of Geodesy).
 Several studies have been carried out about the additional benefit of co-location in space by satellite(s) that carry several of the techniques on board such as a VLBI transmitter.